Do you want to improve your small business email marketing strategy?

 That type of popup would have totally different messaging, and might look like this:

-It’s easy to see how the second example is warming up leads to eventually make a product offer.
+It’s easy to see how the second example is warming up leads to eventually making a product offer.

 Do you want to: